pie chart

 The deck has a little less spot removal than I usually like, but all these enormous creatures with tacked on boardwipes make up for that: Bloodfire Colossus, Thundercloud Shaman, Cyclone Summoner and Realm-Cloaked Giant really help keeping the board clear.
 The same goes for Battle of Frost and Fire.
 Sarkhan's Unsealing turns our giants into either spot removal or even more boardwipes.

 The wincon is damage.
-But we don't have to attack.
-Surtland Flinger and Brion Stoutarm can throw creatures at opponents, and as most of our creatures are pretty big, that damage will pile up to lethal amounts in no time.
+But we don't have to rely on attacking allone.
+Surtland Flinger and Brion Stoutarm and Bre of Clan Stoutarm can throw creatures at opponents (Bre also catches them again), and as most of our creatures are pretty big, that damage will pile up to lethal amounts in no time.
 While Brion regains life, Flinger doubles the damage if we sacrifice a giant.
-There are various creatures we want to sacrifice or which help us to find something sufficiently big:
+Bre fuels her own triggered ability by giving lifelink in addition to flying.

 Borderland Behemoth is huge with just a few other giants in play.